Meter Lifecycle

 While you still can connect meters in Draft mode to product items and create pricing plans, once you activate the Pricing Plan, it will also activate any Draft meters that are associated.
 In other words, once the plan is activated, any Draft meters will be set to Active automatically and will be locked to further changes.

 Active meters are locked to further changes or edits and should only be used for finalized meters that are used in production for pricing and billing.
 None of the meter traits can be modified at this point.
-Once a meter is being used for pricing and billing, it should not be possible to make changes to the meter, otherwise this could cause inconsistencies or errors mid-billing cycle.
+Once a meter is being used for pricing and billing, it should not be possible to make changes to the meter, otherwise, this could cause inconsistencies or errors mid-billing cycle.

 If you need to make changes to an active meter, you must first deprecate it and then recreate the meter with any needed changes.
 Deprecated meters are deactivated and will no longer be connected to product items or used to generate metered invoices.
 These meters are still visible in Amberflo and the associated meter data is still accessible as needed.

-The By Event view provides end-to-end visibility to each meter event from the moment of ingestion through to persistence on an invoice.
+The Event Logs view provides end-to-end visibility to each meter event from the moment of ingestion through to persistence on an invoice.
 Each meter event is listed in order of ingestion; each event is clickable and will expand into a drawer view showing event details.

 Event details include the meter name, value, and timestamp of ingestion.
 The JSON payload as it was ingested is shown, as well as the associated pricing plan and which invoice the event is billed on.